Adaptive Rounding (AdaRound)

 default_quant_scheme=QuantScheme.post_training_tf_enhanced)

-Note: There are two important things to understand in the following cell. - Parameter Biwidth Precision: The QuantizationSimModel must be created with the same parameter bitwidth precision that was used in the apply_adaround() created.
+• Parameter Biwidth Precision: The QuantizationSimModel must be created with the same parameter bitwidth precision that was used in apply_adaround().

-• Freezing the parameter encodings: After creating the QuantizationSimModel, the set_and_freeze_param_encodings() API must be called before calling the compute_encodings() API.
-While applying AdaRound, the parameter values have been rounded up or down based on these initial encodings internally created.
-For Quantization Simulation accuracy, it is important to freeze these encodings.
-If the parameters encodings are NOT frozen, the call to compute_encodings() will alter the value of the parameters encodings and Quantization Simulation accuracy will not reflect the AdaRounded accuracy.
+• Freezing the parameter encodings: After creating the QuantizationSimModel, you must call set_and_freeze_param_encodings() before calling compute_encodings().
+During AdaRound, the parameters are rounded based on these initial internally created encodings.
+To maintain accuracy, it is important to freeze these encodings so that the call to compute_encodings() does not alter the parameter encodings negate the AdaRounded accuracy.

 [ ]: